pizzamiheart/pizzamiheart.github.io/now.md

 #### Projects/Business

-- At the beginning of August, 2023, my friend Will Alexandar and I started a business called Brain Trust [braintrust.life](https://www.braintrust.life/) and I'm having a blast and learning a ton in new territory.
+- At the beginning of August, 2023, my friend Will Alexander and I started a business called Brain Trust [braintrust.life](https://www.braintrust.life/) and I'm having a blast and learning a ton in new territory.
 We're about to seek funding to take it full time and launch.

 #### What I'm Up to